 Liz worked for Quantock Veterinary Hospital for 17 years as Secret World Wildlife Rescue’s main clinical vet.
 In 2012 she took on the role of Scientific Adviser to Secret World Wildlife Rescue.
 She is responsible for animal care and veterinary policy, helps run courses and liaises with other professional organisations.

-Chris has taken on the role of the charity’s Honorary Treasurer.
+Chris is the charity’s Treasurer.
 He is retired as a Chartered Financial Planner and lives in Exmouth, Devon.
-Chris is married to Sue and has three adult children and four grandchildren; the family home is also shared with two golden retrievers and a one-eyed rescue ginger cat called Chivers.
+Chris is married to Sue and has three adult children and four grandchildren; the family home is also shared with a one-eyed rescue ginger cat called Chivers.
 He is interested in walking, reading, railways (both model and heritage steam) and investments.
 Chris is also the Treasurer of a Business Networking Group in his local area.

 Wendy is an experienced Social Worker specialising in safeguarding, and currently works in mental health services.
 Wendy has joined the Board of Trustees, having recently come to the end of her nine-year term serving as a Trustee with another local Charity.
 Wendy can provide Secret World Wildlife Rescue with professional safeguarding advice, as well as oversee, monitor and evaluate safeguarding adherence in line with local guidelines and national legislation including safe recruitment practices and developing internal Safeguarding Policy and Procedure.